LTS5/connectomeviewer/doc/source/users/installation.rst

 Installation on Other Platforms
 -------------------------------

-.. note:: Currently, the support for a Windows installer has been dropped.
-But you can install `VirtualBox <http://www.virtualbox.org/wiki/Downloads>`_ and a recent `Ubuntu <http://www.ubuntu.com/desktop/get-ubuntu/download>`_ and then carry out the steps above.
+.. note:: You can install `VirtualBox <http://www.virtualbox.org/wiki/Downloads>`_ and a recent `Neuro Debian virtual machine <http://neuro.debian.net/vm.html>`_ and then carry out the steps above.